 Main Provisions

 These Clearing Rules of National Settlement Depository (the “Clearing Rules”) establish the procedures for clearing activities by National Settlement Depository (“NSD”) operating under licence for clearing activities No. 045-00004-000010 dated 20 December 2012.
-The Clearing Rules govern relationships arising in connection with the registration, determination, and execution of eligible-for-clearing liabilities with respect to cash funds or securities, and other relationships arising in the course of NSD’s clearing activities in the securities market.
+The Clearing Rules govern relationships arising in connection with the registration, determination, and execution of eligible-for-clearing liabilities, and other relationships arising in the course of NSD’s clearing activities in the securities market.

 These Clearing Rules are developed in accordance with the laws of the Russian Federation.